validatedid/eidas-bridge/README.md

 PS ~\eidas-bridge> bash .\scripts\build_and_run_docker
 ```

-This docker demo exposes a server with the eIDAS Bridge Swagger API:
+This docker demo exposes a web server to run web demo and also another server to work directly with the eIDAS Bridge Swagger API:
+- eIDAS Bridge Web demo on `http://localhost:8080/university_backend/`
-- eIDAS Bridge Swagger API on `http://0.0.0.0:5002/`
+- eIDAS Bridge Swagger API on `http://localhost:5002/`

+Open your browser and access to `http://localhost:8080/university_backend/` to interact with eIDAS Bridge Web Demo.
-Open your browser and access to `http://0.0.0.0:5002/` to interact with the eIDAS Bridge Swagger API.
+Or open your browser and access to `http://0.0.0.0:5002/` to interact with the eIDAS Bridge Swagger API.

+To stop the demo and docker container, just press `Ctrl^C` on the same terminal your executed the script.

-In case you want to use the demo again, there is no need to rebuild the docker, just execute another script:
+In case you want to use the demo again, there is no need to rebuild the docker, just execute another script to start the already built docker:
 ```sh
 $ ./scripts/start_docker
 ```